Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

   DPPPS.
 This document does not, however, define a particular Policy or Practice Statement, nor does it seek to provide legal advice or recommendations as to the contents.

+A desired operational impact is that all operators (both those providing resolvers within networks and those operating large anycast services) can demonstrate their commitment to user privacy thereby driving all DNS resolution services to a more equitable footing.
+Choices for users would (in this ideal world) be driven other factors e.g. differing security policies or minor difference in operator policy rather than gross disparities in privacy concerns.

 Community insight [or judgment?] about operational practices can change quickly, and experience shows that a Best Current Practice (BCP) document about